deepakgowtham/Datascience_Basics/Cloud/storage/03_blob.md

 - For blobs, file shares, and queues use Standard General purpose v2

 # Container
--A container organizes a set of blobs, similar to a directory in a file system.
+- A container organizes a set of blobs, similar to a directory in a file system.
 A storage account can include an unlimited number of containers, and a container can store an unlimited number of blobs.